 IHC(C, P), FACS

-** The preservative sodium azide is known to be poisonous and potentially hazardous to health.
+These antibodies are intended for in vitro research use only.
+They must not be used for clinical diagnostics and not for in vivo experiments in humans or animals. ** The preservative sodium azide is known to be poisonous and potentially hazardous to health.
 It should be handled only by trained staff.
 Despite of the product's low azide concentration it must be handled with care.
 Dispose according to regional rules!

 1. Ganz T. et al. (1985) J. Clin.
 Invest., 76; 1427 ff 2.
 Ganz T., et al. (1992) Med.
 Microbiol.
 Immunol.
 181; 99ff 3.
 Mizukawa N ; Sugiyama K ; Fukunaga J ; Ueno T ; Mishima K ; Takagi S ; Sugahara T (1998) Defensin-1, a peptide detected in the saliva of oral squamous cell carcinoma patients.
 Anticancer Res 18(6B):4645-4649.
 4. Linzmeier R., Ho C.H., Hoang B.V. , and Ganz T. (1999) A 450 kb contig of defensin genes on human chromosome 8p23.
 Gene 233; 205-211.
 5. Mikuzawa N. Sugiyama K., Kamio M., Yamachika E., Ueno T., Fukunaga J., Takagi S., Sugahara T. (2000) Immunohistochemical staining of human alpha-defensin-1 (HNP-1) in submandibular glands of patients with oral carcinomas.
 Anticancer Res.
 20(2B); 1125-1127.